SUSE/connect-ng/DIFFERENCES.md

   objects.
 Original code returns raw body.
 - Original `SUSEConnect --rollback` ignores CLI arguments like `--debug`.
   This is a bug and it's already fixed in the Go version.
+- With --debug the Go version sends all debug output to stderr.
+The Ruby version sends http debug to stderr, and other debug to stdout.